 - Distribution box in the trunk and between front seats.

-- 12V voltage stabilizer for household items requiring stable 12v and not the variable up to 15+V I see from the APRS reports.
+- 12V voltage stabilizer for household items requiring stable 12v and not the variable up to 15+ volt I see from the APRS reports.
+The MB has a battery maintenance computer which carefully maintains the car’s battery at max performance.
+This, however also means the voltage will vary more than a standard car.

 - The Router is a Pepwave MAX BR1 Industrial-Grade dual sim 4G LTE/3G Router with external antenna.